Afridp/EventMgnt-Client/notes.md

  * change loading to some daisyUi animation #
  * change event list and edit button to uiverse
  * add alert while adding image in in event instead of formik validation(now there is no validation for required ) thus we can also do that edit config
+ * need to clean all the way of event adding page that rendering main